spencerwooo/onedrive-cf-index/README.md

 ## Deployment

-_Online token generation tool taken from the generous: <https://heymind.github.io/tools/microsoft-graph-api-auth>.
+_Very, very long, tedious, step by step guide warning!
+Online token generation tool taken from the generous: <https://heymind.github.io/tools/microsoft-graph-api-auth>.
 We will be using this in the following steps._

 ### Generating OneDrive API Tokens